Streptococcus pyogenes: Pathology

 S. pyogenes is the cause of many human diseases, ranging from mild superficial skin infections to life-threatening systemic diseases.

 When the infection is of the throat, S. pyogenes causes pharyngitis which is also known as strep throat.
-In rare cases, strep throat can develop into a condition known as scarlet fever. most striking symptom is a strawberry-like rash on the tongue.
+In rare cases, strep throat can develop into a condition known as scarlet fever.
+In this disease, the most striking symptom is a strawberry-like rash on the tongue.

 Infections of the skin range from mild to life-threatening.
 Superficial infections of S. pyogenes infections include and localized skin infection non-bullous (impetigo).
 Erysipelas and cellulitis are characterized by multiplication and lateral spread of S. pyogenes in deep layers of the skin.
 S. pyogenes invasion and multiplication in the fascia beneath the skin can lead to necrotizing fasciitis, a life-threatening surgical emergency.

 Colonization of the vagina by S. pyogenes can cause several illnesses, depending on the circumstances.
-The bacterium is a major cause of pueperal fever in the mother and infection in newborns.
+The bacterium is a major cause of puerperal fever in the mother and infection in newborns.
 Newborns are susceptible to some forms of the infection that are rarely seen in adults, including meningitis.
 Toxins produced by S. pyogenes may lead to streptococcal toxic shock syndrome, a life-threatening emergency.

 Like many pathogenic bacteria, S. pyogenes may colonize a healthy person's respiratory system without causing disease, existing as a commensal member of the respiratory microbiota.
 It is commonly found in some populations as part of the mixed microbiome of the upper respiratory tract.
 Individuals who have the bacterium in their bodies but no signs of disease are known as asymptomatic carriers.
 The bacteria may start to cause disease when the host's immune system weakens, such as during a viral respiratory infection, which may lead to S. pyogenes superinfection.

 S. pyogenes can also cause disease in the form of post-infectious "non-pyogenic" (not associated with local bacterial multiplication and pus formation) syndromes.
 These autoimmune-mediated complications (sequela) follow a small percentage of infections and include rheumatic fever and acute post-infectious glomerulonephritis.
 Both conditions appear several weeks following the initial streptococcal infection.
 S. pyogenes infections are commonly associated with the release of one or more bacterial toxins.
 The release of endotoxins from throat infections has been linked to the development of scarlet fever which can lead to rheumatic fever.
 Rheumatic fever is characterized by inflammation of the joints and/or heart following an episode of streptococcal pharyngitis.
 Acute glomerulonephritis, inflammation of the renal glomerulus, can follow streptococcal pharyngitis or skin infection.